Need to know

-You first need to sign up as a member, which involves providing personal information such as your name, email address and phone number.
+You first need to sign up as a member, which involves handing over personal information such as your name, email address and phone number.

 Then you can browse the cashback site for retailers you'd like to shop with, and click through to be redirected to their site (you'll notice a special URL is generated which allows your purchases on the retailer's site to be linked to your cashback account).